cidverse/cidverse.github.io/docs/normalizeci/index.md

 !!! note "Contribute?"

-    - If you want to contribute, feel free to pick one of the following services and add a package to normalize their variables.
+    - If you want to contribute, feel free to pick one of the planned systems to work on an implementation.